 Flightless giants, everywhere you look!

 Well, sort of giant.
 On Lyr, most "big game" would fit on your sofa.
 Since a species must stay light to fly, any creature over 40 kg (90 lbs) seems big to Lyrans--and they aren't common.
-But here in the Froad Basin, predators grow as large as Terran lions, and the largest grazers top half a ton.
+But here in the Froad Basin, predators grow as large as Terran lions, and the largest grazers top half a ton in mass--even more in sheer weight, in Lyr's higher gravity.
 There are analogues of hyenas, wildebeest, and rhinos--just as irritable as their Terran parallels, though smaller.